wildekek/personal-website/content/posts/cute-astronaut/index.md

 ![Vinyl record](record.jpg)

-The record starts with a narrator describing the preparations of STS-1, the first Space Shuttle Mission in 1981.
+The record starts with a narrator describing the preparations of STS-1, the first Space Shuttle mission in 1981.
 As the Launch Director counts down, 3...2...1...
 I close my eyes and at T-0, when the solid rocket boosters ignite, I am right there.
 I'm part of the crew of Space Shuttle Columbia.
 It was the most exciting thing I had ever felt.
 And I've been a space-nerd ever since.

 ## A Brilliant Astronaut